Critical Analysis: Zymergen (ZY) and The Competition

 Zymergen (NASDAQ:ZY – Get Rating) is one of 40 publicly-traded companies in the “Commercial physical research” industry, but how does it compare to its peers?
-We will compare Zymergen to related companies based on the strength of its risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.
+We will compare Zymergen to related companies based on the strength of its earnings, risk, profitability, institutional ownership, dividends, valuation and analyst recommendations.

 Analyst Recommendations